Haryana cabinet approves Teacher Transfer Policy 2023; extra incentives for teachers serving in Nuh | Education

 Provided that they (teachers) have neither declared Panchkula in case of Morni area, and Palwal, Nuh, Faridabad or Gurugram as their home district, nor have completed Class 10 or 12 from a school located in Panchkula district, and Palwal, Nuh, Faridabad or Gurugram districts, respectively, for the said two areas, additional 10 per cent of the basic pay plus the DA will be paid to such regular teachers and Rs 10,000 per month to guest teachers during the posting period, the statement said.

-The Teacher Transfer Policy was notified in 2016 and was revised in 2017.
+The previous Teacher Transfer Policy, which was notified in 2016 and was revised in 2017.
 Certain changes were also made subsequently from time to time.
 Over the period of time, the department experienced certain challenges in implementing the current policy, it said.

 ''It is considered to repeal the policy and introduce a new policy by amending a few existing provisions, introducing some new provisions and making it concise and precise,'' the statement said.